 A similar device, Google’s Home Mini, was revealed to be spying on users and sending the information back to Google.
 Tech blogger Artem Russakovskii wrote that his unit, supplied by Google’s PR team, “Was waking up thousands of times a day, recording, then sending those recordings to Google.
 All of this was done quietly, with only the four lights on the unit I wasn’t looking at flashing on and then off.”

 While Google and Amazon claim that these are isolated anomalies, California based organization Consumer Watchdog argues that patent applications by these companies reveal plans to implement a future surveillance state.
 John M. Simpson, the group’s Privacy and Technology Project Director, said in a statement:

 “Google and Amazon executives want you to think that Google Home and Amazon Echo are there to help you out at the sound of your voice.
 In fact, they’re all about snooping on you and your family in your home and gathering as much information on your activities as possible … Instead of charging you for these surveillance devices, Google and Amazon should be paying you to take one into your home.”

 As Simpson implies, this may very well be the ultimate scam perpetrated on consumers: Steal their personal data and get them excited about paying you to do it.
-No wonder Amazon and Google execs are among the wealthiest people on Earth.We value your comments!
-Please weigh in on our comment section below.
+No wonder Amazon and Google execs are among the wealthiest people on Earth.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com